parulc7/parulc7/README.md

 Hi.
 I’m Parul.
 I build lots of demos on this account and write blogs on [_my Medium Profile_](https://www.medium.com@parulchandel) and [dev.to](https://dev.to/parulc7).

-:bulb: I work mostly with JavaScript.
-I have worked with MERN Stack, Django, Vue.js and GoLang.
+:bulb: My current tech stack mostly revolves around Java, Javascript, Perl, MySQL, PostgreSQL and AWS.
+I have experience working with Golang, Redis, Apache Kafka as well.

-:bulb: I am working as a Software Engineer :computer:, currently working in [EagleView](https://www.eagleview.co.in), building Engineering Solutions for World's Largest Aerial Imagery Database.
+:bulb: I am working as a Software Engineer :computer:, currently working in [Arcesium](https://www.arcesium.com), building Engineering Solutions for some of the largest hedge funds in the world.

 [![Linkedin: imthepk](https://img.shields.io/badge/-parulc7-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/parulc7/)](https://www.linkedin.com/in/parulc7/)